 On this episode of 'Inbound & Down,' co-hosts Jon Sasala and Danielle Esposito weigh the benefits of gating and/or ungating your content.

 Let us discuss the age-old question posed by The Bard of Avon when he invented inbound marketing, so many moons ago.
-(Hey, this blog is supposed to be informative and fun, so just go with it.
-Besides, it's a Shakespeare reference in a post about inbound marketing.
-Umm, awesome.)
+(This blog is supposed to be informative and fun, so just go with it.)

 Gating content has long been the industry standard, as it is a surefire way to generate leads.
 Recently, however, there's been in shift in the matrix.
 Maybe gating isn't the only way to generate leads with content.
 Gating also excludes such content from Google indexing.
 Bummer.

 Ungating content gives Google the chance to index it, and consequently also gives your page the chance to rank.
 Yes, it's great to get a few solid leads from a piece of gated content, but how do you truthfully weigh that against the potentially hundreds or thousands of leads out in cyberspace who are now visiting your page because it's ranking?!